 Walking: Each day, we will bird by foot for most of the day.
 The pace is slow, but the long days on one’s feet can be challenging.
 We will have approximately 60-80 min cumulative rest each day (snacks, coffee break, lunch), so this certainly does help rest the body.
 Be sure to wear sturdy footwear, comfortable clothing, and pack a camping stool (fold-up) for moments where sitting is possible (such as waiting on a skulking bird in dense foliage).

-Overall Activity Scale: I rate this tour a 3/5 in terms of overall activity scale.
-This tour is essentially a LITE version of the following tour.
+Overall Activity Scale: I rate this tour a 3/5 regarding its activity toll.
+Essentially, this tour is a LITE version of the following tour.
 During this tour, we will bird, on average, 3-4 hours less per day.
 Although we will be birding at a snail’s pace, it must be said that the repeated early mornings, long birding days on one’s feet, and long periods of time standing still do accumulate and take their toll on the body.
 I recommend that birders carefully consider the provided information with regards to our daily schedule before signing up for this tour.

 Driving: Carpool arrangements to-and-from our birding destinations will be made well in advance (I like to have these arrangments made several months in advance.
 I’ll begin the carpool-organizing process in early March).